The Switchblade is one of the deadliest drones on the modern battlefield

 On April 13, 2022, President Joe Biden announced the authorization of an additional $800 million in weapons, ammunition and other security assistance to Ukraine.
-Included in this aid package is the advanced and deadly Switchblade miniature loitering munition.
-Made by AeroVironment, the Switchblade’s attack method of flying into a target to detonate its explosive payload has earned it its media designation as a kamikaze drone.
+The aid package includes the advanced and deadly Switchblade miniature loitering munition.
+Made by AeroVironment, the Switchblade's attack method of flying into a target to detonate its explosive payload has earned it its media designation as a kamikaze drone.

 The concept of a miniature loitering munition was conceived by the US Air Force Special Operations Command and developed by the US Army.
 While close air support and man-portable weapon systems like the FGM-148 Javelin missile provide ground forces with amplified combat power, the former can take time arrive on station and the latter is large and heavy.
 The Switchblade was designed to be a compact and man-portable weapon to give troops an immediate combat solution.

 Unlike a UAV, the Switchblade cannot be recovered once launched.
 In fact, the Army categorizes it as a missile rather than a drone.
 The original Switchblade is just two feet long and weighs only six pounds including its carrying case and launcher.
 By comparison, a Javelin weighs 49 pounds between its missile, launch tube, and Command Launch Unit.
 Once launched, the Switchblade unfolds its wings to begin controlled flight, hence its name.
 It has a control range of 6.2 miles and its electric engine can propel the Switchblade for up to 10 minutes.
 The weapon's attack speed in 98 mph.